 The Board recognises that a diverse and inclusive workforce is not only good for our employees, but also good for the business.
-The Group's Diversity Policy can be found in the Ethics and Responsibilities Policy in the corporate governance section of the Group's website.
+The Group's policy on diversity, equity and inclusion can be found in the Code of Conduct in the corporate governance section of the Group's website.